 7. Establish a healthy sleep schedule

 Who has time to sleep in college?
 You do!
 Prioritizing sleep is super important.
 Aim for 7-9 hours per night.
-If you don’t get enough sleep, your ability to learn and remember information is impacted.
+If you don’t get enough sleep, your ability to learn and remember information is negatively impacted.
 Getting adequate sleep leads to better grades, mood, and memory.
+So get your Zzz’s so you can get A’s.

 8. Check out the different dining options

-Whether your college has one dining hall or ten, make time to stop by all of them your first week.
+Whether your college has one dining hall or ten, make time to stop by all of them in the first few weeks.
 Try different meals at different dining halls- the menus likely change per dining space!
 You may discover one dining hall as the best salads, while another makes the best macaroni and cheese bites.
-It’s good to know all of your options!
+It’s good to know all of your options, especially if you have night classes and will be stopping for dinner on the way.

 9. Fill out your planner